LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Background

-As the diffusion model's target data domain becomes more complex and high-dimensional, diffusion models began to perform their diffusion process on the latent data space instead of the raw data~\citep{lsgm, ldm}.
-Specifically, using a pre-trained pair of an encoder $\mathcal{E}$ and its corresponding decoder $\mathcal{D}$, datapoint $x$ is encoded into $z:=\mathcal{E}(x)$ that is used to train the diffusion model.
-Generated latent $z'$ from the pre-trained diffusion model is transformed back to $x':=\mathcal{D}(z')$ on the original data domain.

-\textbf{Conditional molecule generation.} Compared to more common domains for generative models like images or text, generative models for molecules are more challenging since there are rigid constraints on the data modality itself.
-String representations like SMILES has a strict syntax, which often makes SMILES-based molecule generative models show low validity on their output.
-A similar challenge also exists for the modalities of point clouds and graphs to ensure the model output represents a valid molecule.
+After the success of diffusion models in the image and video domain, various works tried to build diffusion models to generate text data.
+While many suggested training diffusion models on text tokens~\citep{d3pm}, word embedding~\citep{diffusionlm}, or text autoencoder latent space~\citep{textldm}, their performance has been suboptimal compared to autoregressive models~\citep{gpt3}.
+We assume that this can be resolved with a better latent space design that reflects the characteristics of the data domain, and suggest a latent diffusion model that outperforms autoregressive models for textual data.

-As a promising tool for many important chemical and engineering tasks like {\em de novo} drug discovery and material design, conditional molecule generation has been extensively studied with various models including recurrent neural networks~\citep{denovo_rnn}, graph neural networks~\citep{lcj_denovo2}, and variational autoencoders~\citep{denovo_vae, lcj_denovo1}.
-With the advent of large and scalable pre-trained models with transformers~\citep{transformer}, the controllable conditions became more abundant and complicated~\citep{molgpt, spmm}, and reached a text-guided molecule generation~\citep{molt5, momu, git_mol} which requires a deep comprehension ability for natural language.
+\textbf{Conditional molecule generation.} As a promising tool for many important chemical and engineering tasks like {\em de novo} drug discovery and material design, conditional molecule generation has been extensively studied with various models including recurrent neural network (RNN)s~\citep{denovo_rnn}, bidirectional RNN~\citep{bi_rnn}, graph neural networks~\citep{lcj_denovo2}, and variational autoencoders~\citep{denovo_vae, lcj_denovo1}.
+With the advent of large and scalable pre-trained models with transformers~\citep{transformer}, the controllable conditions became more abundant and complicated~\citep{molgpt, spmm}.
+Recent works reached a text-guided molecule generation~\citep{molt5, momu, git_mol} leveraging a deep comprehension ability for natural language, especially with recent emergence of large language model (LLM)s~\citep{drugllm}.

 Recent works attempted to import the success of the diffusion model into molecule generation.
-Several graph-based and point cloud-based works have built conditional diffusion models that could generate molecules with simple physicochemical and biological properties~\citep{edm_mol, diff_mol_graph, diff_mol_graph2}.
-The most related model to our work would be TGM-DLM~\citep{tgmdlm}, which attempted a text-conditioned molecule diffusion model trained on the sequence of tokenized SMILES indices.
+Several graph-based and point cloud-based works have built conditional diffusion models that could generate molecules with simple chemical and biological conditions~\citep{edm_mol, diff_mol_graph, diff_mol_graph2}. \citet{tgmdlm} attempted a text-conditioned molecule diffusion model trained on the sequence of tokenized SMILES indices.
+However, these models treated discrete molecules with continuous Gaussian diffusion, introducing arbitrary numeric values and suboptimal performances. \citet{diff_mol_graph_latent} employed an autoencoder to build a diffusion model on a smooth latent space, but its controllable conditions were still limited to several physiochemical properties.